TheLazyHase/TheLazyHase.github.io/_posts/2018-05-30-Welsh-master.md

 Zaadesh 2 vs Kolgrimma
 ----------------------

 Going into the match, I was super anxious.
 In France, Kolgrimma in storm of the north is one of the most feared list.
 I though the welsh player played the same list as my usual sparring partner, but I understood mid match that actually, he played neither the northkin stone nor fire eaters, making the match *much* easier than I thought.
-In addition to that, I was one of the "least" good player in the team, and I didn't want to make the team lose.
+In addition to that, I was one of the "least" good player in the team, and I didn't want to make the team lose, adding to my anxiety.

 My opponent had two units of champions, and two units of bears that I needed to draw out of ambush as soon as possible.
 I ran the hydra in range of 2 champions, 2 more with Hunter mark (but I have Orin with 3" of the hydra), and within 13" of the border so that the bear could come in.
 It was a bait because, actually, they can't really hope to kill the hydra in one round, and she can kill the attacker back relatively easily.
 My opponent took the bait, ambushed both unit into the hydra, and did not put a cloud under the hydra to make her less deadly.
 That allowed me to feat for full effect, with the hydra killing both bear unit and two champions, healing to full in the process ; on the other side, two champions died to a rhinodon.